aosabook/500lines/ci/ci.markdown

 ```

 In order to run `test_runner.py`, you must point it to a clone of the
 repository to run tests against.
-In this case, you can use the
+In this case, you can use the previously
-previously created `/path/to/test_repo test_repo_clone_runner` clone
+created `/path/to/test_repo test_repo_clone_runner` clone as the argument.
+By
-as the argument.
-By default, `test_runner.py` will start its own server
+default, `test_runner.py` will start its own server on localhost using a port
-on localhost using a port in the range 8900-9000, and will try to
-connect to the dispatcher server at `localhost:8888`.
-You may pass it
+in the range 8900-9000, and will try to connect to the dispatcher server at
-optional arguments to change these values.
-The `--host` and `--port`
+`localhost:8888`.
+You may pass it optional arguments to change these values.
-arguments are used to designate a specific address to run the test
+The `--host` and `--port` arguments are used to designate a specific address to
-runner server on, and the `--dispatcher-server` argument will have it
+run the test runner server on, and the `--dispatcher-server` argument specifies
-connect to a different address than `localhost:8888` to communicate with
-the dispatcher.
+the address of the dispatcher.

 ### Control Flow Diagram